joelbjervig/old_joelbjervig.github.io/README.md

-# Welcome to my little corner of the internet
+# Welcome to my little corner of the internet.
+While it is currently under construction, please have a look!

 ## Listed below are reports of a project in a class or project course.
 * **Master's thesis**